julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 ---

 ## The Berry as a Protective Talisman
-Rowan berries have a faint, natural **five-pointed star** on the bottom—an ancient protective mark.
+Mountain ash berries have a faint, natural **five-pointed star** on the bottom—an ancient protective mark.

 Across Scotland, Ireland, and Scandinavia, this star was said to: